rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/implementing-http-basic-auth-for-fargate-using-lambda-edge-and-cloudfront.md

 ## Creating the Lambda@Edge function

-Let's start by creating the function that will run with each request.
+Let’s start by creating the function that will run with each request.
 This function will read and set the appropriate HTTP headers to control access using HTTP Basic Auth.
-We're using JavaScript here with NodeJS:
+We’re using JavaScript here with NodeJS:

 ```jsx
 'use strict';